-- 1 Before you start to set up for the microscale distillation, watch the short video1 to familiarize yourself with the process. - 2 To a clean, dry 5 mL reaction vial containing 2 or 3 boiling chips, add 1.0 mL of 2-methylcyclohexanol followed by 2 mL of 85% phosphoric acid. - 3 Attach a Hickman still head with thermometer and heat the reaction mixture to boiling (using the hot plate and the aluminum heating blocks).
+- 1 Before you start to set up for the microscale distillation, watch the short video1 to familiarize yourself with the process. - 2 To a clean, dry 5 mL reaction vial containing 2 or 3 boiling chips, add 1.0 mL of 2-methylcyclohexanol followed by 2 mL of 85% phosphoric acid (corrosive, wash hands after use). - 3 Attach a Hickman still head (with thermometer-do not tighten the top cap) and slowly heat the reaction mixture to boiling (using the hot plate and the aluminum heating blocks).
 The setup is shown below.